NEW! Japanese Swordsmanship Comparison Series" "Muso Shinden Ryu-Muso Jikiden Eishin Ryu DVD

 2. Comparison, Kata by Kata, of these 2 major styles

 3. As an added bonus, the 35 step kata Ugoki Tsuzukeru Katana (the continuous flowing sword) is included in the study.
-Multiple applications individually then a 2 man drill of the entire Kata connected!
+Multiple applications individually then a 45 step 2 man drill of the entire Kata connected!